Travel Information for Faculty and Staff

 Sign up for the U.S. State Department’s Smart Traveler Enrollment Program (STEP) before you travel to receive email updates about travel warnings and travel alerts.

-The Overseas Security Advisory Council (OSAC) has rich resources for travelers, and daily updates and bulletins on travel risks and emerging situations.
-Travelers must create a log-in to register for notices and access in-depth reports, including Health 101: How to Prepare for Travel; Shaken: The Don’ts of Alcohol Abroad, Traveling with Medication, and Traveling in High Altitude.
+The Overseas Security Advisory Council (OSAC) and Centers for Disease Control (CDC) have rich resources for travelers, and daily updates and bulletins on travel risks and emerging situations.
+To access OSAC, Travelers must create a log-in to register for notices and access in-depth reports, including Health 101: How to Prepare for Travel; and Shaken: The Don’ts of Alcohol Abroad.
+The CDC does not require any registration and has information such as Traveling with Medication; and Traveling in High Altitude.